 Fire debris may be examined for the presence or absence of any ignitable liquids.

 The Trace Evidence Unit utilizes a variety of methods and techniques to analyze items of evidence.
 Instrumentation used includes gas chromatography (GC), mass spectrometry (MS), infrared spectroscopy (IR), x-ray fluorescence (XRF) spectrometry and microscopy.

-At this time, the Trace Evidence Unit does not have applicable instrumentation or the specific training required to perform examination on hair, wood, soil, paint or glass.
+At this time, the Trace Evidence Unit does not perform examinations on fibers, hair, wood, soil, paint or glass.
 These types of examinations may be sent to an outside laboratory for analysis.